 There are many clinical software solutions available to behavioral health providers.
-However, behavioral health and addiction treatment are varied and complex – not just any clinical software solution is cut out to help providers in this space succeed.
+However, mental health and addiction treatment are varied and complex – not just any clinical software solution is cut out to help providers in this space succeed.

 That’s why it’s important for these organizations to find a clinical software solution that is specifically designed for the treatment they deliver.